 Core and explore

-Degrees center on core fundamentals with room to explore how students can put their strengths to work.
-Exploration can be laser focused or broad based, providing flexibility in the job market.
-Knowledge and skills are applied in many different settings to focus on transferability.
-Students practice abilities across course work and in real-world contexts to demonstrate the skills they have acquired and understand where they excel.
-Our mission to celebrate and develop the power of unique minds fosters appreciation of the different talents everyone brings to the table and prepares students to collaborate in a diverse workplace and global society.
+Our mission to celebrate and develop the power of unique minds fosters an appreciation of the different talents everyone brings to the table and prepares students to collaborate in a diverse workplace and global society.

-Through flexible pacing.
-Mitchell College also helps the transition by meeting students where they are and how they learn.
-Students set their own pace in an environment that supports and challenges in the right amounts.
-Students pace themselves in a semester that spans a 12-week multicourse schedule followed by a three-week intensive class.
-Three additional MiniMester intensive sessions—January, May, and June—offer even more flexibility in pacing, from steady progress to a sprint or a little of both.
+Mitchell College also helps with the transition by meeting students where they are and how they learn.
+Students pace themselves with two sessions per semester: a 12-week multi-course session followed by a break, then a three-week concentrated single-course session.
+Three additional 10-day Mini-Mester concentrated sessions—January, May, and June—offer even more flexibility in pacing, from steady progress to a sprint—or a little of both.